Chris Young, Outfield

-Chris Young, outfielder for the Boston Red Sox, was first drafted by the Chicago White Sox in 2001.
+Chris Young, outfielder, was first drafted by the Chicago White Sox in 2001.
 He played in the minor leagues for the White Sox from 2002 to 2005.
 They then traded him to the Arizona Diamondbacks.
 He continued to play in the minor leagues through most of 2006, when he joined the Diamondbacks for 30 games.

 In 2007, his first full season in the major leagues, Young batted .237 with 135 hits, 29 doubles, a career high 32 home runs, 68 RBIs, and 27 stolen bases.
 The following year, he had career highs in hits with 155 and doubles with 42.
 He struggled in 2009 and the Diamondbacks sent him back to the minor leagues.

 Young came back from the minor leagues with a strong season in 2010, batting a career high .257 with 150 hits, 33 doubles, 27 home runs, a career high 91 RBIs, and a career high 28 stolen bases.
 After weaker 2011 and 2012 seasons, the Diamondbacks traded him to the Oakland Athletics in October, 2012.